Polaxcorndog/Imperium-Romana/README.md

 Cilician Armenians instead of being conquered by mamluks in 1375, ask romans for protection

 Trebizon Survives in northern anatolia, civil war with romans Nat and IMp

+Mamluks fight ilkhanate for iraq, with assistance from venice in exchange for cyprus.

+Mamluks lose to Safavid, lose iraq in war.